jpetazzo/shpod/README.md

 This lets you inject a custom kubeconfig file into shpod.

-## Support for other architectures
+## Multi-arch support

-As of November 2021, the Dockerfile in this repository should be able to build images for other architectures.
-However, when trying to install a compiled binary that is not available for another architecture, a dummy placeholder will be installed instead.
+Shpod supports both Intel and ARM 64 bits architectures.
+The Dockerfile in this repository should be able to support other architectures fairly easily.
+If a given tool isn't available on the target architecture, a dummy placeholder will be installed instead.